CesiumGS/cesium/Documentation/Contributors/BuildGuide/README.md

 ### Build Output

 Cesium offers a few different distributions.
 When developing, make sure to pick the one that fits your app's architecture.
-Cesium can be either a set of platform-generic ESM modules, or bundled targeting the browser or NodeJS environment.

 - [IIFE (immediately-invoked function expression)](https://developer.mozilla.org/en-US/docs/Glossary/IIFE) - A pre-processed bundle and optimized for the browser, which defines a `Cesium` global variable upon loading `Build/Cesium/Cesium.js`.
 While much of our documentation uses IIFE-style globals for ease-of-use, we do not recommend this approach for production apps.
 - [ESM (ECMAScript modules)](https://nodejs.org/api/esm.html) - Standard for packaging JS code which is supported by most browsers and NodeJS.
 Modules use `import` and `export` statements.
 Unprocessed, individual modules are available in the `Source` directory, accessible by importing `Source/Cesium.js`; A single pre-processed bundle by importing `Build/Cesium/index.js`.
-ESM modules are recommended for production applications as it allows your build tool of choice to reduce the final release's size using tree shaking.
 - [CJS (CommonJS)](https://nodejs.org/api/modules.html) - A pre-processed, bundled module packaged for running in NodeJS accessible by requiring `index.cjs`.

+In much of our documentation, we use IIFE as it can be easily loaded with a CDN and defines a global *Cesium* variable with all modules attached.

+For a production app, we recommend using the the `Source` modules directly which will allow your build tool of choice to reduce the final release's size using tree shaking.

 Read the complete list of build scripts and options below for more details.